 But millions of Americans have equity building in their home.
 Many of them may be able to take out a home equity loan and pay off those high interest debts.

 What Is a Home Equity Loan?

-A home equity loan is a second mortgage that you take out on your home.
+A home equity loan is considered a second mortgage lien that you take out on your home.
 It taps some or all of the equity you have in your property.
 With a home equity loan, you are taking the cash in a single, lump sum payment.
 This type of loan can be a good move for someone who needs to make a single, large payment.
-Those with a lot of credit card debt are good candidates for a 2nd mortgage.
+Those with a lot of credit card debt are good candidates for a 2nd-mortgage.
 It makes sense to speak with a home equity loan lender.

 Taking out a home equity loan to pay off unsecured loans and credit card debt can be a good move.
 Here are the reasons why: